Wyoming Massage Liability Insurance Guidelines

 – National Certification for Therapeutic Massage Bodywork

 Although Wyoming does not have educational or practical requirements for massage therapist licensing, they are working on it.
-Taking classes from a nationally-accredited school and taking the national certification exams will make you ahead of the game when the legislation does pass.
+Taking classes from a nationally-accredited school and taking the national certification exams will place you ahead of the game when legislation does pass.
 When you open your business, you will really want to consider getting massage practitioner insurance.
 You’ve spent too much time and money to allow a claim to take it away from you.

 Or click here to apply for insurance.

 Number of credentialed practitioners in this state: 120

 Written or Practical Exam: Written